oktadev/okta-blog/_source/_posts/2020-08-05-java-arm-performance.md

 type: awareness
 ---

 Arm processors have been in the news lately, and it's causing confusion and worries about processor performance for some folks.
 After Apple announced its plan to switch to Arm-based processors, I heard people (incorrectly!) speculating the performance would be similar to a Raspberry Pi.
 Java on Arm is nothing new, but we are seeing increased Arm investment from cloud vendors.
-Amazon recently updated its ARM offerings, and Microsoft is working on porting the JVM to Arm64 for Windows (no doubt for future Azure support).
+Amazon recently updated its Arm offerings, and Microsoft is working on porting the JVM to Arm64 for Windows (no doubt for future Azure support).

 In this post, I'll share the Java benchmarks I took on various AWS EC2 instances, and, just for fun, on my laptop.
 * Amazon a1.large (ARMv8 Cortex-A72, 2 Cores, 4GB RAM)
 * Amazon m6g.medium (ARMv8 Neoverse-N1, 1 Core, 4GB RAM)
 * Amazon t3.medium (Intel Xeon Platinum 8259CL, 1 Core / 2 Threads, 4GB RAM)
 * Apple MacBook Pro (Intel i9 2.4GHz, 8 Core / 16 Threads, 64GB RAM)

+**NOTE:** The Arm trademark was previously written in all caps, "ARM", but is now referred to as "Arm".

 ## A Note About Benchmarks